 Women, either individually or together with their spouse, could benefit greatly by taking a holistic view of assets and retirement goals.
 A trusted fee-only advisor can help map out a plan for women and retirement savings and help prepare for unexpected challenges such as caring for a sick loved one or death or divorce.

 Even if your spouse has taken the lead on investing and finances, it could still be beneficial to engage an impartial, trusted advisor to devise a plan that fits your goals individually and as a couple.
 You may find that you aren’t always on the same page or have made wrong assumptions about each other’s future goals.
 Whether you are married or not, think seriously about women and the retirement savings gap and decide to make your long-term financial plan as much a priority as other aspects of your life.
-At ML&R Wealth Management, we have several advisors who can help with women’s retirement and savings plans.
+At ML&R Wealth Management, we have several Austin financial advisors who can help with the gender retirement gap.

 Want more great articles on investment topics?
 Subscribe to our monthly Wealth Management newsletter for relevant articles about investment topics written by our advisors.
 Click here to sign up!